page

 1. Prep

-• Sanitise, push back cuticle, remove non-living tissue.
+• Sanitise, push back the cuticle, and remove non-living tissue

-• Dehydrate and use acid-free primer as directed.
+• Dehydrate and use an acid-free primer as directed

-• Builder gel: place bead, guide apex, flash-cure as needed.
+• Builder gel: place the bead, guide the apex, and flash-cure as needed

 3. Cure

-• Use a salon-grade LED/UV lamp; follow brand times exactly.
+• Use a salon-grade LED/UV lamp and follow brand times exactly

 4. Finish

-• Seal with top coat; wipe inhibition layer if required.
+• Seal with top coat and wipe the inhibition layer if required

 5. Aftercare

-• Cuticle oil daily, gloves for harsh work, book 2–3 week maintenance for overlays and 3–4 week for extensions (adjust per client wear).
+• Use cuticle oil daily, wear gloves for harsh work, and book 2–3 week maintenance for overlays and 3–4 week maintenance for extensions, adjusted for client wear

-• Thin/peeling natural nails: Start with BIAB overlays for strength.
+• Thin or peeling natural nails: Start with BIAB overlays for strength

-• Bitten or uneven nails: Builder gel lets you reconstruct and level.
+• Bitten or uneven nails: Builder gel allows you to reconstruct and level

-• Active lifestyles (gym/hospitality): Builder gel’s structure resists knocks.
+• Active lifestyles: Builder gel’s structure helps resist knocks and wear

-• Speed & volume clients: BIAB for fast, consistent results.
+• Speed and volume clients: BIAB is ideal for fast, consistent results

-• Design/modelling lengths: Builder gel for length and precision shaping.
+• Design or modelling lengths: Builder gel offers better length and precision shaping

 FAQs